 Maybe you are sitting in front of your computer wondering whether fluorescence microscopy might be the technique to help you light the bulb on your project.
-Or you might be in front of a fluorescence microscope, sample in hand, wondering what is actually going on between sample and image.
+Or you might be in front of a fluorescence microscope, sample in hand, wondering what is actually going on between the sample and the image.
 Either way—read on!

-A fluorophore is a molecule in which light of a particular wavelength (a photon) can be absorbed by an electron (See Figure 1).1 As a consequence, this electron jumps to a higher energy level (an orbital further away from the atom nucleus).
-The electron, and consequently the atom and the molecule containing it, becomes excited.
+A fluorophore is a molecule in which light of a particular wavelength (a photon) can be absorbed by an electron (See Figure 1).
+Consequently, this electron jumps to a higher energy level (an orbital further away from the atom nucleus).
+The electron, and consequently the atom and the molecule containing it, become excited.
 This process is called excitation.

-Graph That for Me – Fluorescence Spectra and Stokes Shift
+Fluorescence Spectra and Stokes Shift

 If the emission spectra of the two fluorophores overlap significantly (Figure 3A), the signal of one fluorophore will bleed through in the detection of the other.
-Therefore, if you want to detect the signal of two fluorophores, make sure to choose these so that their emission spectra do not overlap (Figure 3B).
+Therefore, if you want to detect the signal of two fluorophores, choose these so that their emission spectra do not overlap (Figure 3B).

-In essence, if there is a primary antibody available to detect your nucleic acid, protein or post-translational modification of interest, you can visualize it by immunostaining followed by fluorescence microscopy—in cells as well as in tissue samples.
+In essence, if there is a primary antibody available to detect your nucleic acid, protein, or post-translational modification of interest, you can visualize it by immunostaining followed by fluorescence microscopy—in cells and tissue samples.